clarabachorz/mapping-hte-sectors/README.md

-# Research software for mapping the techno-economic landscape for the carbon abatement of hard-to-electrify sectors.
+# Research software for exploring techno-economic landscapes of abatement options for hard-to-electrify sectors.
 ## Overview
-This research software was used to obtain results for the article **Mapping the techno-economic landscape for the carbon abatement of hard-to-electrify sectors** (link and DOI TBC).
+This research software was used to obtain results for the article **Exploring techno-economic landscapes of abatement options for hard-to-electrify sectors** (link and DOI TBC).

 It performs a techno-economic analysis of different abatement options for the hard-to-electrify (HTE) sectors: steel, cement, chemical feedstocks, international aviation and international transport.
 The levelized cost of different products (LCOPs) and the fuel-switching CO2 price (FSCP) are then obtained, and plotted in different figures.